lancemonotone/troyweb_wp/wp-content/themes/troyweb_applicant/README.md

 npm run admin
 ```

-You can build all the assets at once by running the following command:
+You can build all the assets at once (with no watch) by running the following command:

 ```bash
 npm run build-all